apache/accumulo-website/_posts/blog/2020-02-18-accumulo-spark-connector.md

 <Define target audience / problem / use-cases>
 MASC integrates Apache Spark and Apache Accumulo to leverage the rich Spark Machine Learning eco-system with scalable and secure data storage capabilities of Accumulo.
 This work is publicly available under the Apache License 2.0 on GitHub under [Microsoft's contributions for Spark with Apache Accumulo](https://github.com/microsoft/masc).

+### Use-cases

+Scenario | Base | Improvements

+#### Scenario 1
+- Inference on large amount of data in Accumulo
+- Transfer data to large Spark cluster and run inference on Spark
+- Push model to Accumulo using smaller Spark cluster and inference on Accumulo (23.5h vs 9h)

+#### Scenario 2
+- Model training on large amount of data in Accumulo
+- Pull data into large Spark cluster, restructure format for ML
+- Stream DataFrame to Spark reducing time for training model and cluster size requirements

+#### Scenario 3
+- Ad hoc analysis on data stored in Accumulo
+- Pull all data from Accumulo table into large Spark cluster and perform analysis
+- Prune columns and rows using connector expression language to reduce data transfer

 ## Architecture
 <Show picture of architeure(s) colocated - remote>